ZedWangCS/cesar/README.md

 To move toward a real product, we would need:

-- a trained model based on real datasets
 - performance evaluation and validation
 - monitoring (latency, errors)
 - deployment infrastructure (containers, cloud)